 Prepared statements that are issued using the binary protocol

-limitations on caching.
-Comparison with statements in the
+subject to limitations on caching.
+Comparison with statements

 ? parameter markers.
 The